bigdawg-istc/bigdawg/admin_ui/INSTALL.md

    * Ubuntu / Debian-based
       - sudo apt-get install -y python python-pip

-You may want to install virtualenv to manage environments first:
+OPTIONAL: You may want to install virtualenv to manage environments in a separate directory, first:

    * sudo pip install virtualenv
       - If there's no pip, see above about installing python-pip

    * virtualenv -p /usr/bin/python venv

    Then each time you want to use the program, do this first:

       * source venv/bin/activate

 Now install the requirements:

    * pip install -r requirements.txt

+   NOTE: if the requirements don't install (specifically psycopg2), you may need to install the postgres libraries locally (example below on Ubuntu/Debian type systems):

+       * apt install libpq-dev

 Now test that flask is installed: